Canopy walk at Kakum National Park, Ghana

 Financial aid is available for Berkeley students who are enrolled in at least 6 units during the summer.
 Students can request a financial aid package estimate to understand what their individual financial aid package will look like.
 We recommend all financial aid eligible students request a financial aid estimate.

-Requesting a financial aid package estimate: If you wish to receive a financial aid package estimate, please fill out this form (CalNet Authentication required).
+Requesting a financial aid package estimate: If you wish to receive a financial aid package estimate, please fill out a financial aid estimator form (CalNet Authentication required).
 You will receive an email with your financial aid estimate (please allow a minimum of one week for response).

 If you have a specific question about a study abroad financial aid issue you are encountering, please email TravelAid@berkeley.edu.
 Please do not email to request a financial aid estimate, these requests should be made using the form above.